 - any type of nasal asymmetry.

 There are two main types of rhinoplasty: open rhinoplasty and closed rhinoplasty.
+There is also the nonsurgical nose job.
 In open rhinoplasty, the surgeon makes an incision across the columella (the thin strip of skin that separates the nostrils) and then lifts the skin off the nose to access the underlying bone and cartilage.
 This allows the surgeon to have a clearer view of the nasal structure and make more precise changes.
 In closed rhinoplasty, the surgeon makes all the incisions inside the nostrils, which can make the procedure less visible but may limit the surgeon’s access to the nasal structure.
+Find a plastic surgeon near me.

 What happens during a nose job procedure?